d3dc/react-flying-saucer/README.md

 &nbsp;

-A simple extension to `create-react-app` for scalable single-page apps with functional react.
+A simple framework built on top of `create-react-app` for scalable single-page apps with functional react.

-Gives you everything a framework would; using only next generation JavaScript features and React spacedust.
+Tries to get out of the way by using only next generation JavaScript features and React spacedust.

 **features:**